rollentube/ctf-writeups/picoctf/picoCTF-2023/Forensics/PcapPoisoning/PcapPoisoning.md

 # PcapPoisoning
 How about some hide and seek heh?
 Download this file and find the flag.
+(100 Points)

 ## Files
 - trace.pcap